gwpcastro/RigolDHO914S/README.md

 One of the problems encountered was related to the Bode plot diagram.
 The oscilloscope itself includes a built-in Bode plot function.
 However, when analyzing the plotted results, small undulations — resembling ripples or fringes — were observed in both the gain (dB) and the phase (°) curves.

 ![Bode fringes](images/Bode_fringe.png)

+As observed in the figure above, both the gain (dB) and the phase (°) exhibit small ripples — slight undulations superimposed on the expected curves.
+We acquired the signal multiple times, initially suspecting random white noise as the source.
+However, the consistent presence of these ripples across measurements suggests that they are not random in nature.

+One possible source of this behavior is the internal method used by the oscilloscope to calculate gain and phase between the two signals.
+Potential contributors include FFT leakage, windowing effects, or even the internal arithmetic processing.
+The Rigol DHO914S is based on Field Programmable Gate Arrays (FPGAs) and Digital Signal Processors (DSPs), which are responsible for performing these mathematical operations.
+These hardware components typically use fixed-point arithmetic with limited precision instead of high-precision floating-point arithmetic (such as IEEE 754 double precision, float64).

+Considering everything analyzed so far, I used Python, USB, and SCPI commands to establish communication with the oscilloscope through a more modular script.
+This allowed me to acquire both the input and output waveforms of the system under study.
+With these signals in hand, I implemented methods to calculate the gain (dB) and phase (°) plots.